-Where Hayek saw the virtues of individual decision-making, Fuller argued that individual decisions often ignored important information that did not serve the immediate self-interest of the decision maker.
-Individual engaged in market transactions based on personal self-interest often make decisions that may have far-reaching, negative consequences for others not directly involved in the transaction.
-In contrast, Fuller championed the benefits of comprehensive thinking, large-scale planning and centralized decision-making.
+Fuller was impressed with the limitations of individual decision making, particularly when the decisions involved self-interest.
+Fuller saw that individual decision often ignored important information that did not serve the immediate self-interest of the decision maker.
+Individual engaged in market transactions based on personal self-interest tend to make decisions that may have far-reaching, negative impacts on others not directly involved in the transaction.
+Consequently, Fuller saw the benefits of comprehensive thinking, large-scale planning and centralized decision making.

-In the last paragraph of Operating Manual for Spaceship Earth, Fuller issued a call for action: "So, planners, architects, and engineers take the initiative.
-Go to work, and above all co-operate" (1968, p.
+An enthusiastic proponent of planning, Fuller (1968) issued a call for action in the last paragraph of Operating Manual for Spaceship Earth: "So, planners, architects, and engineers take the initiative.
+Go to work, and above all co-operate" (p.
 133).
-Earlier in the same text, Fuller said the following about planning:
+Earlier in the same text, Fuller (1968) said the following to say about planning:

 "I think it's appropriate that we assume the role of planners and begin to do the largest scale comprehensive thinking of which we are capable....
 Becoming deliberately expansive instead of contractive, we ask, 'How do we think in terms of wholes?'
-If it is true that the bigger the thinking becomes the more lastingly effective it is, we must ask, 'How big can we think?' " (1968, p.
+If it is true that the bigger the thinking becomes the more lastingly effective it is, we must ask, 'How big can we think?' " (p.
 59).

-For Fuller, large-scale planning and decision-making were crucial to creating the magnitude of change he envisioned.
+For Fuller, large-scale planning and decision-making were crucial to creating the scale of change he envisioned.
 The decisions of individuals were usually constrained by narrow, personal concerns that missed the possibilities of comprehensive change at the systems level.
 Fuller foresaw the possibility of increasing economic output by orders of magnitude by addressing economic problems on a global scale.
 Fuller was not interested in slowly increasing the productivity and efficiency of current economic systems, whether they are capitalistic or socialistic systems.
 He was interested in promoting global industrialization, which would drastically raise the standard of living worldwide.